 Schools currently supporting the Saanich French Immersion program are Deep Cove Elementary School (K-5), Keating Elementary School (K-5), Bayside Middle School (6-8), and Stelly's Secondary School (9-12).

-Please note: Students in kindergarten through grade 5 who are in the Deep Cove or Sidney catchment areas may register in French Immersion at Deep Cove Elementary.
-All other catchments areas attend Keating Elementary.
+Please note: Students in kindergarten through grade 5 who are in the Deep Cove, KELSET or Sidney catchment areas register in French Immersion at Deep Cove Elementary.
+All other catchment areas, Keating, Brentwood, Cordova Bay, Lochside and Prospect Lake, register in french immersion at Keating Elementary.

 English as a Second Language (ESL)